 Handles all file types

-SecondWrite’s advanced malware sandbox detects and stops all types of malware including advanced evasive malware.
-Our sandbox is meant for use by at least the following customer segments:
+SecondWrite’s advanced malware detector, Malware DeepViewTM, detects and stops all types of malware including advanced evasive malware.
+Malware DeepViewTM is designed for use by the following customer segments:

-In each of these segments, the customer submits files to our sandbox for evaluation.
-Our sandbox then returns a report for each file describing its dynamic behavior.
+In each of these segments, the customer submits files to Malware DeepViewTM for evaluation.
+Malware DeepViewTM then returns a report for each file describing its dynamic behavior.

 70% more indicators of compromise detected on randomly selected malware data sets than a leading sandbox containing ad-hoc anti-evasive techniques.

 Handles all kinds of evasive malware.
 Other bare-metal or full-system emulation only handle anti-VM malware.

 Handles zero-day or previously unknown evasions.
 Ad-hoc techniques used in other sandboxes are easily circumvented by advanced malware.